-- (1) To compare the financial system of these three municipal corporations and to compare it each other. - (2) To analyze the revenue resources and revenue expenditure of these three municipal corporations. - (3) To find out whether existing resources are sufficient to meet the expenditure. - (4) To find the effect of rise in prices on revenue and expenditure. - (5) To study the gap between resources and expenditure and majors to bridge the gap - (6) To study the existing structure and suggest suitable majors to improve it. - (7) Suggestions for improvement in financial position, public facilities, future requirements of these three municipal corporations.
+To analyze the revenue resources and

+revenue expenditure of these three municipal

+- 5) Surpluses reflect good financial health. - (4) To find the effect of rise in prices on revenue and expenditure. - 6) Large cities can generate more finances. - (5) To study the gap between resources and expenditure and majors to bridge the gap - 7) High income/expenditures indicate better financial health. - (6) To study the existing structure and suggest suitable majors to improve it. - High operating costs indicates better level of services. - (7) Suggestions for improvement in financial position, public facilities, future requirements of these three municipal corporations. - 9) Municipal corporations with poor financial health follow cash based accounting system.

-HYPOTHESES OF THE STUDY
+HYPOTHESES OF THE STUDY: